⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Earnings from loans and investments minus interest paid on deposits.
+Revenue generated from interest on loans and investments, minus interest paid on deposits.

 🎯 WHY THIS MATTERS